2025 Agenda

 • How will we make the island of Ireland a destination of choice for cancer clinical trials?

-• Exploring models of academic and industry partnerships (POI, FMI, ARC, REACH Health)
+• Exploring models of academic and industry partnerships

 Country Medical Director and Chief Medical Officer, Pfizer Ireland